culvertsoft/mgen/README.md

 ### Maven

-We plan on making the MGen tools and libraries available on Maven Central or a similar repository.
-However at this early stage you will need to download jar files manually or clone this repository and build from source.
+We plan on making the MGen tools and libraries available through Maven.
+However we haven't reached any formal version numbers yet, so at this point your option is to grab the snapshot, see https://oss.sonatype.org/#nexus-search;quick~mgen for details.

 ### Sample Projects